-Membership of SCONUL Access is granted by your home University Library.
+Membership of SCONUL Access is granted by your home university library.
 You can apply online using the SCONUL Access website.
 The University of Bradford offers access to all SCONUL Access members.
-Please bring your SCONUL Access membership email from your home institution (or SCONUL Access card), along with your student card to the Welcome Desk in the J. B. Priestley Library.
+Please bring your SCONUL Access membership email from your home institution (or SCONUL Access card), along with your student card, to the Welcome Desk in the JB Priestley Library.
 Please check our opening hours before travelling.
-For maps and directions please see our How to find us page.
+Maps and directions are available on the library website.

 SCONUL Access members are able to borrow books as follows:

 Band R members are not able to borrow books.